Daimler Motorized Carriage

 The Daimler Motorized Carriage was the first car produced by German engineers Gottlieb Daimler and Wilhelm Maybach, who founded Daimler Motoren Gesellschaft (DMG).
 The first car was sold in 1892.

 From 20 July 1872, Maybach and Daimler often worked as engineers in other companies at the same time, designing engines and accessories to engines for these companies.
 Finally, they worked together on the staff of the engine manufacturer, the Deutz-AG-Gasmotorenfabrik in Cologne that was half-owned by Nicolaus August Otto.
 In 1880 Daimler was fired by Otto and Maybach soon quit, whereupon, they began working as partners.

 Unknown to Otto, Daimler, and Maybach, during 1878 Karl Benz, in Mannheim, was concentrating all his efforts on creating a reliable two-stroke gas engine.
-Benz finished his engine on 31 December 1879, New Year's Eve, and was granted a patent for his engine in 28 June 1880 and along with the design and sale of static engines, he began to design a vehicle that could be motorized.
+Benz finished his engine on 31 December 1879, New Year's Eve, and was granted a patent for his engine on 28 June 1880 and along with the design and sale of static engines, he began to design a vehicle that could be motorized.

 Maybach and Daimler built the Standuhr Engine (Grandfather Clock engine) in 1885.
 Their engine was adapted to the two wheeled Daimler Reitwagen and tested on the road, becoming the first internal combustion motorcycle.
 Later, their engine also was adapted to boats and a stagecoach.
-A stagecoach adapted with an engine, a precursor to an automobile that would be built by these two working together was first shown to public in November 1886, being begun three months after the Benz Motorwagon was awarded the patent as the first true automobile, that Benz had built and tested in 1885.
+A stagecoach adapted with an engine, a precursor to an automobile that would be built by these two working together was first shown to public in November 1886, developed three months prior to the Benz Motorwagon was awarded the patent as the first true automobile, that Benz had built and tested in 1885.